jkpl/mysimplehomepage/README.md

 ## How do install the damn thing?

 1. Make sure you have [Node.JS][nodejs] and [npm][] installed.
-2. Clone this git repo.
+2. Clone this git repo, and go to the directory.

         git clone git://github.com/jkpl/mysimplehomepage.git mysimplehomepage
+        cd mysimplehomepage

 3. If you haven't installed the modules listed above, install them now.
 You can either install them individually with command `npm install` or by running